This page may contain compensated links. Please see our disclaimer at the end of this page for further info.

-It’s a great place to purchase some items for a picnic (not the pricey fruit!) and head on over to Shinjuku Goya (park) to enjoy.
+It’s a great place to purchase some items for a picnic (not the pricey fruit!) and head on over to Shinjuku Gyoen to enjoy.

-Just along from the hustle and bustle of Shinjuku is Shinjuku Goya or park.
+Just along from the hustle and bustle of Shinjuku is Shinjuku Gyoen (park).
 It’s an absolutely stunning place to wander through and admire the gorgeous gardens.
 As we were lucky enough to be there in spring, we got to see people having hanami (picnics) under the sakura (cherry blossom trees).

-While sakura are undoubtably the star of the show in spring, there are also stunning azalea bushes that are perfect for a game of hide and seek.
+While sakura is undoubtedly the star of the show in spring, there are also stunning azalea bushes that are perfect for a game of hide and seek.

-There is a small charge to visit Shinjuku Goya, but absolutely worth it in our opinion.
+There is a small charge to visit Shinjuku Gyoen, but absolutely worth it in our opinion.